 - Maintain an Independent Compensation Committee with Independent Compensation Consultant.
 The compensation committee consists solely of independent directors who establish our compensation practices.
 The compensation committee consults with an independent compensation consultant on compensation levels and practices. - Annual Executive Compensation Review.
-The compensation committee conducts an annual review and approval of our compensation strategy, including a review and determination of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our compensation programs do not encourage excessive or inappropriate risk-taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on us. - Compensation At-Risk.
-Our executive compensation program is designed so that a significant portion of our named executive officers' compensation is "at-risk," as the value derived from equity awards is variable in nature based on corporate performance, to align the interests of our named executive officers and stockholders. - Multi-Year Vesting Requirements.
-The annual equity awards granted to our named executive officers vest over multi-year periods, consistent with current market practice and our retention objectives. - Use a Pay-for-Performance Philosophy.
+The compensation committee conducts an annual review and approval of our compensation strategy, including a review and determination of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our compensation programs do not encourage excessive or inappropriate risk-taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on our Company. - Compensation At-Risk, Our executive compensation program is designed so that a significant portion of our named executive officers' compensation is "at-risk," as the value derived from equity awards is variable in nature based on corporate performance, to align the interests of our named executive officers and stockholders - Multi-Year Vesting Requirements.
+The annual equity awards granted to our named executive officers vest over multi-year periods, consistent with current market practice and our retention objectives. - "Pay-for-Performance" Philosophy.
 The majority of our named executive officers' compensation is directly linked to corporate performance; we also structure their target total direct compensation opportunities with a significant long-term equity element, thereby making a substantial portion of each named executive officer's target total direct compensation dependent upon our stock price performance.
-Because the majority of our named executive officers' compensation is in the form of variable, "at-risk" pay, our named executive officers are incentivized to drive financial performance and further enhance their focus on long-term growth. - Compensation Recovery Policy.
-We have adopted a clawback policy in compliance with the new Exchange Act Rule 10D-1 and the corresponding Nasdag listing standards.
-The clawback policy applies to equity awards and other incentive compensation awarded to executive officers granted after October 2, 2023.
-In addition to requiring the recovery of erroneously awarded compensation under the circumstances required by these rules, our clawback policy provides that our Compensation Committee may, in its discretion, determine to recover incentive compensation from a covered executive officer in the event of the officer's fraud or intentional misconduct that materially contributed to the need for the restatement. - "Double-Trigger" Change in Control Arrangements.
-Under our Severance Plan, all change in control payments and benefits are based on a "double-trigger" arrangement (that is, they require both a change in control of the Company and a qualifying termination of employment before payments and benefits are paid).
+Because the majority of our named executive officers' compensation is in the form of variable, "at-risk" pay, our named executive officers are incentivized to drive financial performance and further enhance their focus on long-term growth. - Clawback Policy.
+We have adopted a clawback policy that complies with the requirements of Exchange Act Rule 10D-1 and the applicable Nasdag listing standards for compensation recovery policies (the "Clawback Policy").
+The Clawback Policy applies to erroneously-awarded incentive compensation (including equity awards) received by current and former executive officers on or after October 2, 2023 in the event that we are required to prepare an accounting restatement that corrects an error in previously issued financial statements due to material noncompliance with any financial reporting requirement under the securities laws.
+In addition, the Clawback Policy also permits the compensation committee to exercise its discretion to determine whether to recover incentive compensation from a covered executive officer in the event of his or her fraud or intentional misconduct that materially contributed to the need for the restatement as previously provided in the Peloton Interactive, Inc. 2021 Compensation Recoupment and Forfeiture Policy.

+- "Double-Trigger" Change in Control Arrangements.
+Under our Severance Plan, all change in control payments and benefits are based on a "double-trigger" arrangement (that is, they require both a change in control of the Company and a qualifying termination of employment before payments and benefits are paid). - Maintain an Independent Compensation Committee with Independent Compensation Consultant.
+The compensation committee consists solely of independent directors who establish our compensation policies and practices.
+The compensation committee consults with an independent compensation consultant on compensation levels, policies, and practices.